ysunbp/TaxoGlimpse/README.md

 The data collection process of the taxonomies is as follows:

 ### 2.1. eBay
+We crawled the eBay taxonomy from [link](https://www.ebay.com/n/all-categories).
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.2.
 Google
 We obtained the Google Product Category taxonomy from [link](https://www.google.com/basepages/producttype/taxonomy.en-US.txt) and crawled the product instances to perform the additional instance typing experiment.
 For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.3.
 Amazon
 We crawled Amazon's Product Category and the product instances from the [browsenodes.com](https://www.browsenodes.com/).
 We provide the detailed scripts, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.4.
 Schema.org
+We downloaded the Schema.org data from [link](https://github.com/schemaorg/schemaorg/blob/main/data/releases/26.0/schemaorg-current-http-types.csv).
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/general/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/general).
 ### 2.5.
 ACM-CCS
 The ACM-CCS taxonomy was obtained from the following [link](https://dl.acm.org/pb-assets/dl_ccs/acm_ccs2012-1626988337597.xml).
 For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/academic/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/academic).
 ### 2.6.
 GeoNames
+We download the GeoNames data from [link](https://www.geonames.org/export/codes.html).
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/geography/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/geography).
 ### 2.7.
 Glottolog
 The Glottolog taxonomy (Version 4.8) was obtained from the following [link](https://glottolog.org/meta/downloads).
 We provide the data used by us in the README.md in [TaxoGlimpse/LLM-taxonomy/language/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/language).
 ### 2.8.
 ICD-10-CM
 We accessed the ICD-10-CM taxonomy through the [simple-icd-10](https://pypi.org/project/simple-icd-10/) package (version 2.0.1), for detailed usage, please refer to the [github repo](https://github.com/StefanoTrv/simple_icd_10_CM) of simple-icd-10.
 For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/medical/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/medical).
 ### 2.9.
 OAE
+We download the OAE taxonomy from the [link](https://bioportal.bioontology.org/ontologies/OAE).
+For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/OAE/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/OAE).
 ### 2.10.
 NCBI
 The NCBI taxonomy was downloaded through the [official download page](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 We provide the 2023 Sept version as discussed in the README.md in [TaxoGlimpse/LLM-taxonomy/biology/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/biology).